Jump to topic

 To prevent abuse and addiction to prescription study drugs, you should speak with your child about the dangers of illegal stimulant use.
 This begins with informing them about the health risks, including short-term effects, long-term effects, and the potential for a fatal overdose.

 If you suspect your child is misusing or abusing stimulants to aid in studying, it is crucial to get them treatment.
-The earlier you seek treatment, the less likely your child will develop drug dependency as they age.
+The earlier you seek treatment, the less likely it is that your child will develop a drug addiction as they age.

 Abelman, Dor David.
 “Mitigating Risks of Students Use of Study Drugs through Understanding Motivations for Use and Applying Harm Reduction Theory: a Literature Review.”
 Harm Reduction Journal, BioMed Central, 6 Oct.
 2017, www.ncbi.nlm.nih.gov/pmc/articles/PMC5639593/